SquareSR/alternative-red-routes/README.md

 **Menu**
 - Use Max Ether on Horn Drill

-> delay using the Max Ether until turn 2 on Onix if you lost red bar and need the timesave
+> delay using the Max Ether until turn 2 on Onix if you lost red bar on Lorelei

 Bruno:
 - X Acc + HD x5